boazsegev/plezi-website/docs/guides/hello_chat.html.md

 But... what happens when we get a message with a request we don't implement.
 Well, Plezi will automatically send an error response for unknown JSON requests and it will hang up the connection if the websocket message isn't valid JSON.

-We can customize the error response by writing a callback called `unknown_event`.
+We can customize the error response by writing a callback called `unknown`.
 This will allow us to handle unknown JSON messages (Plezi will always disconnect when a non-JSON message is received). i.e.

     class ChatServer
         protected
-        def unknown_event msg
+        def unknown msg
             # by returning a string, it's automatically sent as a websocket message,
             # auto-dispatch methods behave the same as AJAX/Http methods, so it's easy to unify
             # our code for both Websockets and AJAX.